pip-services/pip-services-docs/content/en/python/commons/run/fixed_rate_timer.md

 > get_callback(): Callable

-- **returns**: Callable - the callback function or null if it is not set.
+- **returns**: Callable - the callback function or None if it is not set.

 #### get_delay